eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </exclusive-start>
 ```

-A `balanced` partial GC cycle is triggered when application threads reach an allocation taxation threshold.
-During a global mark cycle, the allocation taxation threshold is set by the previous GMP increment to trigger a partial GC cycle when the eden area is full.
-Else, the previous partial or global GC cycle sets the allocation taxation threshold to trigger a partial GC cycle when the eden is full.
+An allocation taxation threshold triggers a `balanced` partial GC cycle.
 The logs record this trigger reason by using the`<allocation-taxation>` element.

 ```xml
 <allocation-taxation id="185" taxation-threshold="2147483648" timestamp="2021-02-26T11:11:42.311" intervalms="3745.785" />